bx-sh/specs.sh/docs/README.md

 ---

-`spec.sh` is a shell script testing library written for developer happiness 💝
+`specs.sh` is a shell script testing library written for developer happiness 💝

-If you've used any popular testing framework `spec.sh` should feel familiar!
+If you've used any popular testing framework `specs.sh` should feel familiar!

 ## Features